 8. Allows the buyer to waive an inspection contingency.

-9. Allows you to reduce your liability by adding professional supporting documentation to your disclosure statement.
+9. Reduce your liability by adding professional supporting documentation to your disclosure statement.

 A Copy of the inspection report along with receipts for any repairs should be made available to potential buyers.